 Back in Black

 Named after the fibrous connective tissue that binds muscle to bone, Sinews Sans takes square constructed forms as a base and invigorates them with organic twists and inflections.
-This combination of industrial structure and human spirit means that Sinews Sans can be calm and technical while being true to the Regional Brands Balay, Profilo, Pitsos und Constructa, whose household applications are designed by and for humans.
+The combination of industrial structure and human spirit means that Sinews Sans can be calm and technical while being true to the Regional Brands Balay, Profilo, Pitsos und Constructa, whose household applications are designed by and for humans.

-‘I could not help but do all these curve improvements to have a typeface with the level of quality TypeMates stands for today.
-Sinews Sans was my first complete type family, and I wanted it to benefit from my experience I have now.’
+"I could not help but do all these curve improvements to have a typeface with the level of quality TypeMates stands for today.
+Sinews Sans was my first complete type family, and I wanted it to benefit from the experience I have now."

-But the redesign of Sinews Sans is not just the story of type designers working together.
+However, the redesign of Sinews Sans is not just the story of type designers working together.

 The designers at the Regional Brands from BSH Hausgeräte GmbH came to TypeMates with clear ideas about how Sinews might be improved and what features they wanted the typeface to retain during the remastering.
 With a precise eye, Martin Reichhuber, Sabine Groß and Jichao Zhu highlighted where the original design might be improved, where new features could be added and tested the results rigorously.

-And together with the Regional Brands, we expanded and improved Sinews:
+Together with the Regional Brands, we expanded and improved Sinews:

 It now speaks Greek: the company had a market there, but didn’t want to depend on boring system fonts for their communications.
 A full pan-European language extension was natural.

 It’s still space-saving.
-Sinews Sans is a little more condensed than most regular typefaces, but not by much: a nice fit for interfaces and narrow printed applications, like washing machine labels.
+Sinews Sans is a little more condensed than most regular typefaces, but not much: a nice fit for interfaces and narrow printed applications, like washing machine labels.

 It’s uni-width: the typographic puzzle of interfaces and silkscreen prints for hardware can be complicated, Sinews Sans doesn’t get in the way.
 You can lighten and darken text set in Sinews without having to worry about reflow: text will stay where it is and won’t suddenly sprawl into places it shouldn’t be.

 A complete refresh.
-Although happy with the atmosphere and style of the typeface, Jakob saw places where it could be improved: Lumpy curves are now smooth, spacing and proportions now sing, and every single letter has been redrawn and re-mastered.
+Although happy with the atmosphere and style of the typeface, Jakob saw places where it could be improved: Lumpy curves are now smooth, spacing and proportions now sing, and every single letter has been redrawn and remastered.

 It has a new spectrum of weights.
-Almost every serious font needs a proper bold, but for the old Sinews medium was the boldest weight.
-Times have changed, and now Sinews has a proper bold and a nice heavy black: broadening its range of expression and expanding its usefulness to designers.
+Almost every serious font needs a proper Bold, but for the old Sinews Medium was the boldest weight.
+Times have changed, and now Sinews has a proper Bold and a nice heavy Black: broadening its range of expression and expanding its usefulness to designers.

-Completely remastered, with its wide character set extended to embrace Greek and Cyrillic, Sinews Sans Pro has all the features you would expect from a TypeMates font.
+Completely remastered, with its wide character set extended to embrace Greek and Cyrillic, Sinews Sans has all the features you would expect from a TypeMates font.
 And like all TypeMates fonts, is available for print+web, embedding and server licensing.
 Plus, you can test all styles of the typeface for free, on your desktop.